nth-chile/gagesalzano2/_posts/2017-03-18-Google-Engage.md

 <div><img src='{{ site.url }}/assets/images/posts/Google_Engage/engage-1.gif'></div>

-This concept symbolized building blocks, inspired by the theory that "The whole is greater than the sum of its parts."
+This concept symbolized the community as building blocks, inspired by "The whole is greater than the sum of its parts."
+(Thanks <a href='http://www.goodreads.com/quotes/20103-the-whole-is-greater-than-the-sum-of-its-parts'>Aristotle</a>)

-Thanks for that one, <a href='http://www.goodreads.com/quotes/20103-the-whole-is-greater-than-the-sum-of-its-parts'>Aristotle</a>.

 {{slide['end']}}